David Friedman (poet)

-David Joel Friedman (born Washington, D. C.) is an American poet.
+David Joel Friedman (1938 – February 6, 2021) was an American poet.

+Friedman was a poet whose work won recognition, including the 2012 Augury Books Editors’ Prize for his collection Soldier Quick with Rain.

+Soldier Quick with Rain is known for its inventive use of language and unusual images.

+Friedman died on 6 February 2021, at the age of 82–83.

 Life

 He was raised in Washington, D.C., and studied at Cornell University, and Columbia University.

-He lives in New York City.
+He lived in New York City.